-On the physical level, patients must gradually build back strength and stamina by eating healthy and beginning to be more active.
+On the physical level, chemotherapy drains the body and mind.
+As a result, patients must gradually build back strength and stamina by eating healthy and beginning to be more active.
 If given the chance, the body can be a powerful instrument for self-healing.
 Restorative Yoga poses and breathing can be an extremely therapeutic way to navigate back to a healthy mind and body.

 Pranayama – Yogic Breathing